 One of Richmond Terrace’s waterside industries, Penn Maritime Inc. currently owns and operates 20 barges and 14 tugboats making it the largest U.S. coastal transporter of petroleum-based products.

 T.F.
 Quinlan & Son is a major boiler repair and fuel oil wholesaler.

 You can spot an old “Esso” logo on the shed roof.
 Exxon Mobil Corporation is the parent company of the Esso, Mobil and ExxonMobil companies; the Esso brand changed to Exxon in the USA in 1972.

 All five boroughs have a Broadway (though the Bronx’ Broadway is a northern extension of Manhattan’s).
 Brooklyn’s is in Williamsburgh and Bushwick, while Queens’ is in Long Island city and Elmhurst.
 Staten Island’s, in Livingston and West Brighton, is the shortest of any borough’s.

 Furniture Restoration Workshop, in another of the Terrace’s 19th-Century buildings.
 Barrett Lane, a dead end, is at left.
 The Terrace takes yet another severe turn west of Broadway.

-More aged architecture at unusually-named Van Street.
+More aged architecture on Van Street and Tompkins Court.
 Usually “Van,” “from” in Dutch, is a prefix to another name, Van Sicklen, Van Horn, etc.